The BL Experience

-To position our students to become world citizens for the 21 st century, we put technology at the forefront of our educational experience.
+To position our students to become world citizens for the 21st century, we put technology at the forefront of our educational experience.
 Boys’ Latin is a 1:1 school.
-Students in all grades have access to computer science courses.
-Students learn in spaces equipped with state-of-the-art technology including SMART boards and Chromebook carts.
-Our program features a 3D printing lab at the middle school and a Mac lab at the high school.
+Students in all grades have access to STEM programming.
+Students learn in spaces equipped with state-of-the-art technology including Chromebooks, SMART boards, Chromebooks, and 3D printers.

 Through purposeful and reflective teaching, we expand our students’ understanding of manhood and enhance their commitment to making positive contributions to their community and the world.
 During Freshman Summer Academy, students participate in team-building at the Philadelphia Outward Bound School and explore their identity during the Childhoods lost Foundation’s Black Boy Experience workshops.
 Throughout the year, all students engage in weekly character education lessons in Advisory and Seminar.